-You'd never guess that the owners of this knock-out contemporary home in Blackrock, Co Dublin, have spent most of their lives living with beautiful antiques.
+You'd never guess that the owners of this knock-out contemporary home in Co Dublin had spent most of their lives living with beautiful antiques.
 With their children moved out and their Georgian terrace feeling unnecessarily large, the design-loving couple decided to decamp to the mews at the end of their beloved garden and start over.

-Originally completed in 2013 for their daughter ?'she is married in Australia and returns home for prolonged visits with her young children ??the couple decided that the beautifully designed space would make a perfect smaller home for their changing lifestyle.
+Originally completed in 2013 for their daughter who lives in Australia and returns home for prolonged visits with her young children, the couple realised that the beautifully designed space would make a perfect smaller home for their changing lifestyle.
 Neil Crimmins from Cathal Crimmins Architect designed the light-filled space.

-The house was almost finished when Emily Maher, of Lost Weekend in D?n Laoghaire, was called in to help with the interiors. ?Everything was done, from the kitchen to the bathroom, so my help was needed sourcing furniture and decoration - things like window dressings and rugs.?
+The house was almost finished when Emily Maher, of Lost Weekend in Dun Laoghaire, was called in to help with the interiors.
+"Everything was done, from the kitchen to the bathroom, so my help was needed sourcing furniture and decoration - things like window dressings and rugs."

-The finished home, which the couple are just moving into as we go to press, is a magnificent tribute to the classics - a ?who's who? of Denmark's finest designers.
-Arne Jacobsen, Carl Hansen, B?rge Mogensen and Hans J Wegner are all represented, with iconic pieces like the Wishbone and Swan chairs, all sourced by Lost Weekend.
+The finished home is a magnificent tribute to the classics - a "who's who" of Denmark's finest designers.
+Arne Jacobsen, Carl Hansen, Børge Mogensen and Hans J Wegner are all represented, with iconic pieces like the Wishbone and Swan chairs, all sourced by Lost Weekend.

-Built in the sunniest and brightest part of their garden, a granite wall separates the original plot, with the mews retaining more than half of their beautiful old garden. ?The aesthetic is? very different to our old house,? the owner explains cheerily. ?Here, there's lots of gorgeous light, and we've kept it very plain.
-It's a very liveable, relaxing and comfortable space.?
+Built in the sunniest and brightest part of the garden, a granite wall separates the original plot, with the mews retaining more than half of their beautiful old garden.
+"The aesthetic is very different to our old house," the owner explains cheerily.
+"Here, there's lots of gorgeous light, and we've kept it very plain.
+It's a very liveable, relaxing and comfortable space."

 - Seven simple tips to make lighting your home easier